domschrei/lilotane/README.md

 Lilotane introduces new techniques to the field of SAT-based HTN planning, namely lazy instantiation and a lifted encoding that enables it to skip the full grounding of the problem.
 More information is provided in the accompanying paper [0].

+Lilotane was runner-up in the Total Order track of the [International Planning Conference (IPC) 2020](http://ipc2020.hierarchical-task.net/), performing best on a diverse set of planning domains.

 ### Valid Inputs

 Lilotane operates on totally-ordered HTN planning problems given as HDDL files [1].
 The provided HTN domain may be recursive or non-recursive.